5 Ways to Reach the Summit of Pikes Peak

 People biking down Pikes Peak

-Challenge Unlimited is arguably one of the cooler ways to tour the Pikes Peak Highway.
-The seasoned outfitter takes riders to the summit via van or private Jeep rides (Jeeps cost additional $) and then unleashes them to ride down the 19.5 mile highway at their own pace.
-Despite the ride to the top and the fact that the ride is pretty much all downhill, we’ve listed it as an intermediate challenge because it does require you to balance, pedal, brake and steer for all 19.5 of those miles.
+Adventures Out West is arguably one of the coolest ways to tour the Pikes Peak Highway.
+The seasoned outfitter takes riders to the summit via van or private Jeep, then lets them ride down the 19.5-mile highway at their own pace.
+Despite the ride to the top and the fact that the ride is pretty much all downhill, we’ve listed it as an intermediate challenge because it does require you to balance, pedal, brake, and steer for all 19.5 of those miles.

-Challenge Unlimited books tours in advance and riders meet at a central location before hitting the highway.
-The ride is for individuals ages 12 and over and the outfitter can accommodate up to 40 riders in an excursion.
-Challenge Unlimited provides the bikes and the gear, you provide the pedaling and determination.
+Adventures Out West books tours in advance, and riders meet at a central location before hitting the highway.
+The ride is for individuals ages 12 and over, and the outfitter can accommodate up to 40 riders in an excursion.
+Adventures Out West provides the bikes and the gear; you provide the pedaling and determination.

 3. Driving to the Pikes Peak Summit Via the Pikes Peak Highway